Forest management policies

 Forest compliance handbook

-A handbook to assist Ministry of Natural Resources and Forestry (and forest industry) staff to understand and implement forest operations compliance policy.
+A handbook to assist ministry (and forest industry) staff to understand and implement forest operations compliance policy.
 The handbook includes the Forest Compliance Strategy.

 Ontario tree seed transfer policy